Brief psychotic disorder: Brief psychotic disorder with a marked stressor (brief reactive psychosis)

-Cause/pathophysiology
+Causes

 The exact cause of brief psychotic disorder is not known.
 One theory suggests a genetic link, because the disorder is more common in people who have family members with mood disorders, such as depression or bipolar disorder.
 Another theory suggests that the disorder is caused by poor coping skills, as a defense against or escape from a particularly frightening or stressful situation.
 These factors may create a vulnerability to develop brief psychotic disorder.
 In most cases, the disorder is triggered by a major stress or traumatic event.

 In females, a low estrogen state (which may occur premenstrual, postpartum, or perimenopausal) can trigger sudden, short-lived psychosis.
 The psychosis is often linked to an underlying bipolar or schizophrenic condition.
 Such psychosis (when diagnosed as such), is often considered "premenstrual exacerbation" or "menstrual psychosis", or postpartum psychosis.
 Childbirth may trigger the disorder in some women.
 Approximately 1 in 10,000 women experience brief psychotic disorder shortly after childbirth.